gunnarx/conference-box/README.md

 How:
 -----
-- Using Vagrant to create a fresh virtual machine image
+- Using Vagrant to create a fresh [VirtualBox (https://www.virtualbox.org/) virtual machine image
 - Base OS:  Ubuntu with a small(ish) desktop environment: LXDE
 - Uses 32-bit OS (legacy, because WebEx Java plugins required it before.
 This will likely change at some point because Zoom has a 64-bit native client)
 - Install Firefox + Zoom native client